 To be eligible to receive an ECCAP award, you must meet all of the following conditions:

 - You are a benefits eligible faculty or staff member who is in a paid position and you are in a paid position when the award is distributed.
 Applicants that are in a "no pay" status will not be eligible for an award.
+Please note, visiting faculty, visiting academic professionals and visiting fellows are not eligible for an award.

 - You are married or in a civil union with a spouse or domestic partner, or you are unmarried, including divorced or widowed.
 Your spouse or partner is (a) employed at least 50 percent part-time and be receiving compensation or (b) eligible to work in the United States and although not currently working, is actively seeking employment for up to one year or (c) a full-time student matriculated in a degree or certificate program or (d) disabled as defined by the Internal Revenue Code.
 If you are unmarried, your child's other parent is considered a co-applicant.
 You will need to provide their financial documents in order to be approved for the grant.